-The information on this page is relevant to a colony on full size frames, not a small colony such as a mini-nuc that often behaves differently.
-Some of the normal rules don't apply to them because they are small and often out of balance.
+The information on this page is relevant to a balanced colony, not a small colony that has had the flying bees milked off, as they often behave differently, where some of the normal rules don't apply.

-Queens could be in different states, the most likely being virgin or fertile, the latter either recently being in lay or out of lay for some time.
+Queens could be in different states, either virgin or fertile, the latter may be young or old, recently being in lay or out of lay for some time.
 In general, you need to have a queen that is being introduced into a colony in the state the bees are expecting, otherwise you will greatly reduce your chances.
 There is no point trying to introduce a virgin queen to a colony that has recently had a laying queen, unless there are queen cells.
-Similarly a queen that has been out of lay for some time, such as one that has been banked is very difficult to introduce into a colony unless it has been without a laying queen for some time.
+Similarly, a queen that has been out of lay for some time, such as one that has been banked, is very difficult to introduce into a colony unless it has been without a laying queen for some time.

 I have had many successes and failures and although there are some rules that are fairly reliable, there are others that aren't.
-So often you can do something you have done successfully many times before and will fail, yet you can do something in desperation, or in a rush, that you think has a slim chance of working and it will.
+So often, you can do something you have done successfully many times before that will fail, yet you can do something in desperation, or in a rush, that you think has a slim chance of working and it will.